satyam-gupta93/LoopTalk/README.md

 ## 🗂 Room Management

 - Users join rooms using a **unique Room ID**
-- Only users sharing the same Room ID can see and chat with each other
+- Only users sharing the same Room ID can communicate
 - The server tracks all active users per room
 - New users automatically connect to all existing room participants